 The Chesapeake Oyster Alliance is a multi-year effort designed to spark governmental action, public attention, and funding to accelerate ongoing oyster restoration efforts in the Chesapeake Bay.
 The ambitious goal of this collaborative effort is to add 10 billion new oysters by 2025 in Virginia and Maryland waters.

 A broad array of partners will collaborate to make the Chesapeake Oyster Alliance stretch goal a reality.
-This growing list of partners includes a range of local and regional conservation groups, aquaculturists and watermen, and other businesses from Maryland and Virginia.
+This growing list of partners includes a range of local and regional conservation groups, aquaculturists, and other businesses from Maryland and Virginia.
 See our Partners page for a complete list.

 Also playing a key role in the restoration of Chesapeake oysters are management agencies such as the Maryland Department of Natural Resources, the Virginia Marine Resources Commission, and federal agencies that provide support for oyster restoration—the National Oceanic and Atmospheric Administration (NOAA) and the Army Corps of Engineers (ACE)—and corporate and private funders.